dude-with-the-long-username/texplore-vigil/README.md

 Team task management app

 # Configuration
-Copy firebase API key to folder and run
-` export GOOGLE_APPLICATION_CREDENTIALS="/path/to/file/firebase-admin-key.json" `
-(note to self: stored as note at usual password storage place) (please ignore this line)
+Copy firebase admin key in a .js file into the folder and run ` export GOOGLE_APPLICATION_CREDENTIALS="/path/to/file/firebase-admin-key.json" ` (note to self: stored as note at usual password storage place) (please ignore this line)